janniec/PySparkify/README.md

 ## Next Steps
-Productionalize this model and deploy it on the Spark cluster on the full dataset on AWS.
+Productionalize this model and deploy it on Sparkify's preferred cloud computing service.
+I propose that Sparkify:

+1. ETL (extract transform load) the full dataset in bulk.
+2. Update the model with a much larger dataset.
+3. Set up a workflow to ETL new data as it comes in.
+4. Set up another workflow to predict users at risk of churn using the updated model.